Persian cat: Himalayan

-In 1950, the Siamese was crossed with the Persian to create a breed with the body type of the Persian but colorpoint pattern of the Siamese.
+In 1950, the Siamese was crossed with the Persian to create a breed with the body type of the Persian but the colorpoint pattern of the Siamese.
 It was named Himalayan, after other colorpoint animals such as the Himalayan rabbit.
 In the UK, the breed was recognized as the Colorpoint Longhair.
 The Himalayan stood as a separate breed in the US until 1984, when the CFA merged it with the Persian, to the objection of the breed councils of both breeds.
 Some Persian breeders were unhappy with the introduction of this crossbreed into their "pure" Persian lines.

 The CFA set up the registration for Himalayans in a way that breeders would be able to discern a Persian with Himalayan ancestry just by looking at the pedigree registration number.
-This was to make it easy for breeders who do not want Himalayan blood in their breeding lines to avoid individuals who, while not necessarily exhibiting the colorpoint pattern, may be carrying the point coloration gene recessively.
-Persians with Himalayan ancestry have registration numbers starting with 3 and are commonly referred to by breeders as colorpoint carriers (CPC) or 3000-series cats, although not all will actually carry the recessive gene.
-The Siamese is also the source for the chocolate and lilac color in solid Persians.
+This was to make it easy for breeders who do not want Himalayan blood in their breeding lines to avoid individuals who, while not necessarily exhibiting the colourpoint pattern, may be carrying the point colouration gene recessively.
+Persians with Himalayan ancestry have registration numbers starting with 3 and are commonly referred to by breeders as colourpoint carriers (CPC) or 3000-series cats, although not all will carry the recessive gene.
+The Siamese is also the source of the chocolate and lilac colour in solid Persians.

 Exotic Shorthair

 The Persian was used as an outcross secretly by some American Shorthair (ASH) breeders in the late 1950s to "improve" their breed.
 The crossbreed look gained recognition in the show ring, but other breeders unhappy with the changes successfully pushed for new breed standards that would disqualify ASH that showed signs of crossbreeding.

 One ASH breeder who saw the potential of the Persian/ASH cross proposed, and eventually managed, to get the CFA to recognize them as a new breed in 1966, under the name Exotic Shorthair.
-Regular outcrossing to the Persian has made present-day Exotic Shorthair similar to the Persian in every way, including temperament and conformation, with the exception of the short dense coat.
+Regular outcrossing to the Persian has made present-day Exotic Shorthair similar to the Persian in every way, including temperament and conformation, except for the short dense coat.
 It has even inherited much of the Persian's health problems.
-The easier to manage coat has made some label the Exotic Shorthair "the lazy man's Persian".
+The easier-to-manage coat has made some label the Exotic Shorthair "the lazy man's Persian".

 Because of the regular use of Persians as outcrosses, some Exotics may carry a copy of the recessive longhair gene.
 When two such cats mate, there is a one in four chance of each offspring being longhaired.
 Longhaired Exotics are not considered Persians by CFA, although The International Cat Association accepts them as Persians.
 Other associations register them as a separate Exotic Longhair breed.